elenaferr0/tsp-optimization/part_one/notes.md

 TODO 1st
 - add cmd line params
 - other formulations which are not tsp?
+- does it make sense to have gg and mtz?
 - implement check to see how long it takes...
 - metrics/stats